 And something else I know is that it’s okay if there’s a shift within her and she does go the typical route.
 I feel she is an artist and her contributions are manifesting and will continue to manifest in this way.
 As I write this, I realize, she’s got something figured out that many of us strive to figure out our whole lives.
 How to express oneself.
 And how to express oneself in a way that benefits humanity and spreads loving-kindness.

 Lillian loves and enjoys life.
 In fact, she is confused when, at her prompting, I or those around her don’t stop what they are doing and BE in the present moment, enjoying life and being happy.

 November 2020 Note: This writing turned into a 4,000 word article contributed to a multidisciplinary journal for the Australian Institute On Intellectual Disability, published in 2015.
 To read the polished and final article, go here …

 My Journey With Intellectual Disability and Relationships – A Short Memoir

 November 2020 Update – Six years later … We have come such a long way from this time.
 Thankfully, the severity and occurrences of meltdowns has drastically decreased.
 Lillian began using botanical oil two or three years ago.
 That and maturity were huge factors in helping.

 I also wrote a letter to her meltdowns in 2016 that was published by Elephant Journal.
 If you’re interested in reading that, go here …

 See It.
 Share It.
 BE IT … Spread Love Everywhere You Go!

 Amazing news!
-My 16 year old daughter, Lillian Darnell’s debut book, “Where Would You Fly and Other Magical Stories” is published.
+My 19 year old daughter, Lillian Darnell’s debut book, “Where Would You Fly and Other Magical Stories” was published January 2018.
 Learn more and order here.

 Wonderfully exciting news!
-My 12 year old son, Thomas Darnell‘s book, Biggest Little Photographer is published.
+My 15 year old son, Thomas Darnell‘s book, Biggest Little Photographer is published.
 Be inspired!
 Learn more and order here.